jariperttunen/lukeghg/GHG_SCENARIO.md

 The sheet columns contain inventory years from 1990 to 2050. *The missing years from the end of the time series to 2050 will appear as zeros in results*.
 Scenarios intended from 1990 beyond 2050 require matching number of years in the (new) template sheet.
 The sheet rows contain Carbon stock changes and emissions by gases.
-The column A has numbers (in red) that corresponds to numbers (in red) in the matching column A in the UID Matrix sheet.
+The column A has numbers (red) that corresponds to numbers (red) in the matching column A in the UID Matrix sheet.

 ### LULUCF sheet ###